As Brexit talks loom, UK PM May scrambles for deal to stay in power

 Prompted by her poor election showing, particularly among pro-EU young people who fear losses of jobs and opportunity for Brexit, some of her most senior ministers and two former Conservative prime ministers have called for a rethink.

-May's finance minister, Philip Hammond, said on Friday that Britain should prioritize protecting jobs and economic growth.
+May's finance minister, Philip Hammond, said on Friday that Britain should prioritise protecting jobs and economic growth.

 Britain's Brexit ministry said on Friday that no deal could be struck on exiting unless the future relationship with the bloc was taken into account.